fosterferret/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+ The DOM is an interface for HTML and XML documents and represents them in such a way that other programs (such as JavaScript) can change the document structure, style, and content.

 2. What is an event?
+Events occur when a user or client interacts or manipulates a page such as when a page loads or the user clicks down on an element.

 3. What is an event listener?
+Event listeners are usually callback functions that do something are a specified event has occurred.

 4. Why would we convert a NodeList into an Array?

+We do that because NodeLists do not have many of the methods that standard arrays do.

 5. What is a component?
+Components are reusable pieces of code that allow you create custom elements and the results can be added to the DOM

 ### Git Set up